TokeATJ/Red-Team-Tester-SAAS/README.md

 ### Why This Information is Highly Valuable:
 * **Accelerating developer remediation**: Instead of generic compliance advice, AEGIS generates exact, contextual before-and-after code modifications (such as strict Content-Security-Policy middleware or input schema sanitization blocks).
 This reduces patch times from days to minutes.
-* **Satisfying GRC and Security Auditors**: AEGIS compiles structured, human-in-the-loop validated reports directly cross-referenced with official control requirements (e.g., CC7.1, A.8.28, SI-2).
+* **Satisfying GRC and Security Auditors**: REDMIND AGENTIC AI compiles structured, human-in-the-loop validated reports directly cross-referenced with official control requirements (e.g., CC7.1, A.8.28, SI-2).
 * **Cryptographic Tamper-Proof Seals**: Completed reports are canonicalized and signed using SHA-256 cryptographic hashes.
 This enables compliance teams to immediately prove the absolute integrity and authenticity of their audit evidence packets.

 ---